akpoff/lpf_gs/README.md

 ## FILES
 ```
-/path_to_lpf_device/gs_init
+/path_to_lpf_device/gs_init.ps
     Postscript configuration file read by lpf_gs if found in the same directory
     as the filter.
-    cf Ghostscript documentation for more details about using gs_init.
+    cf Ghostscript documentation for more details about using gs_init.ps.
 ```